wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 common trigger.
-Although timer invocations are easy to predict as their deadlines are explicitly known to the scheduler, the paper noted that a large fraction of functions either do not use timer, or they combine timer with other kinds of triggers, which is more difficult to predict, implying that the primitive policy of waiting for timers to fire will not work well.
+Although timer invocations are easy to predict as their deadlines are explicitly known to the scheduler, the paper noted that a large fraction of functions either do not use timer, or they combine timer with other kinds of triggers, which is more difficult to predict.
+It is hence implied that the primitive policy of waiting for timers to fire will not work well.
+Second, the invocation frequency varies significantly between functions and applications, with the difference being over eight orders of magnitude.
+Besides, less than 20% of the functions constitute more than 99% of total function invocations.
+Both facts suggest that the fixed keep-alive latency does not work well in general, as keeping those infrequently called functions alive will just waste resource.